-MEASURE GOOD FAIR IMPROVE WALES AVERAGE Gwynedd LPA LAST YEAR Gwynedd LPA THIS YEAR Plan making Is there a current Development Plan in place that is within the plan period?
-Yes No Yes Yes Yes LDP preparation deviation from the dates specified in the original Delivery Agreement, in months <12 13-17 18+ 67 16 N/A Annual Monitoring Reports produced following LDP adoption Yes No Yes N/A N/A The local planning authority's current housing land supply in years >5 <5 7 of 25 0 6.3 Efficiency Percentage of "major" applications determined within time periods required >60 50-59.9 <50 67.4 54 52 Average time taken to determine "major" applications in days Not set Not set Not set 240.1 147 114 Percentage of all applications determined within time periods required >80 70-79.9 <70 88.5 83 82 Average time taken to determine all applications in days <67 67-111 112+ 80.7 62 64 Percentage of Listed Building Consent applications determined within time periods required Not set Not set Not set 65.4 - 42 Quality Percentage of Member made decisions against officer advice <5 5-9 9+ 8.6 3 7 Percentage of appeals dismissed >66 55-65.9 <55 62.6 67 50 Applications for costs at Section 78 appeal upheld in the reporting period 0 1 2+ 0 2 1 Engagement Does the local planning authority allow members of the public to address the Planning Committee?
-Yes No Yes Yes Yes
+MEASURE GOOD FAIR IMPROVE Plan making Is there a current Development Plan in place that is within the plan period?
+Yes No LDP preparation deviation from the dates specified in the original Delivery Agreement, in months <12 13-17 18+ Time taken to commence formal revision of an LDP following the triggering of Regulation 41, in months <12 13-17 18+ Has an LDP Revision Delivery Agreement been submitted to and agreed with the Welsh Government?
+Yes No LDP review deviation from the dates specified in the original Delivery Agreement, in months <3 4+ Annual Monitoring Reports produced following LDP adoption Yes No The local planning authority's current housing land supply in years >5 <5 Efficiency Percentage of "major" applications determined within time periods required >60 50.1-59.9 <50 Average time taken to determine "major" applications in days Not set Not set Not set Percentage of all applications determined within time periods required >80 70.1-79.9 <70 Average time taken to determine all applications in days <67 67-111 112+ Percentage of Listed Building Consent applications determined within time periods required >80 70.1-79.9 <70 Quality Percentage of Member made decisions against officer advice <5 5-9 9+